fheahdythdr/ClientFlagOptimizer/README.md

 If any errors happen, create an issue and try to explain what happened or provide a video of what happened.

-I'm not sure if the main RCO is compromised anymore.

 ## Features

 - Unlocks FPS (frames per second)